First Christian Church of Vinton

 First Christian Church of Vinton (Disciples of Christ) traces its roots back to 1910 at the Midway Union Chapel, a little white wood frame church on the corner of Seventh Street and Dale Avenue.
 Rev. A. J. Cochran, Sr. was minister of the Disciple group.
 Rev. D. S. Wohlford was called as the minister in March 1922.
 The group was reorganized at that time as an individual church with approximately 50 members and was named Midway Christian Church.
 They continued to meet at the Midway Union Chapel.

 In 1926, at the corner of Sixth Street and Vale Avenue, on land donated by the Lantz family, the church began a drive to erect a new sanctuary.
 On May 15th, 1927, the new brick structure, built at a cost of approximately $5,500.00, was dedicated.
 The dedication sermon was preached by the Rev. A. C. Meadows, then pastor of Belmont Christian Church, Roanoke.
 Also participating was the Rev. H. D. Coffey.
 Additions to the church include two additional rooms, a baptistery and central air conditioning.
-Beautiful stained glass windows adorn the sanctuary memorializing those who have worshipped at and served First Christian Vinton.
-1942 saw a name change to First Christian Church.
+Beautiful stained glass windows adorn the sanctuary memorializing those who have worshiped at and served First Christian Vinton.
+February 15th, 1942 saw a name change to First Christian Church.

 In 1958 a foyer was added to the main entrance which enclosed the steps leading to the sanctuary and also provided a totally enclosed route to access the fellowship hall and lower level.